codename-gimondi/gi-YOLOX/inventory/README.md

 # Inventory

-This is a tracker for PyTorch weights.
+This is a version tracker for PyTorch weights.

 PyTorch checkpoints are named using the following system:
 ```